Ahom kingdom: Tungkhungia regime (1682–1826)

+Downfall

 The Ahom kingdom by the mid-18th century was indeed an over-burdened hierarchical structure, supported by a weak institutional base and meagre economic surplus.
 The Paik system which in the 17th century had helped the kingdom to repulse the repeated Mughal invasions, had become extremely outdated.
 The later phase of the rule was also marked by increasing social conflicts, leading to the Moamoria rebellion were able to capture and maintain power at the capital Rangpur for some years but were finally removed with the help of the British under Captain Welsh.
 The following repression led to a large depopulation due to emigration as well as execution, but the conflicts were never resolved.
 A much-weakened kingdom fell to repeated Burmese attacks and finally after the Treaty of Yandabo in 1826, the control of the kingdom passed into British hands.

 Ahom economic system

 The Ahom kingdom was based on the Paik system, a type of corvee labor that is neither feudal nor Asiatic.
 The first coins were introduced by Jayadhwaj Singha in the 17th century, though the system of personal service under the Paik system persisted.
 In the 17th century when the Ahom kingdom expanded to include erstwhile Koch and Mughal areas, it came into contact with their revenue systems and adapted accordingly.